Self-Hosted Deployment Guide¶

 allowed_app_cidr = "203.0.113.10/32"

 For advanced deployments, the ecs_services map can override service images, CPU, memory, desired count, commands, route paths, and health check paths.
+Use this only after consulting CloudAEye.

 Operations¶